joanne5548/parkmark/README.md

 -   [x] Do table join for returning list of reviews with user information
 -   [x] Move server domain to .env
--   [ ] Get rid of 404 error for empty get requests (and verify I just need emtpy list)
+-   [x] Get rid of 404 error for empty get requests

 #### Data